-From time to time, Farmer Mac issues and guarantees securities backed by USDA Securities that it has purchased and also guarantees securities issued by Farmer Mac II LLC backed by USDA Securities that it has purchased.
+From time to time, Farmer Mac issues and guarantees securities backed by USDA Securities that it has purchased and has also guaranteed securities issued by Farmer Mac II LLC backed by USDA Securities that it has purchased.
 Farmer Mac II LLC does not guarantee any USDA Securities it holds or any Farmer Mac Guaranteed USDA Securities issued by Farmer Mac or Farmer Mac II LLC.

-Rural Infrastructure Finance
+Infrastructure Finance

-Farmer Mac's charter authorizes the purchase of, and guarantee of securities backed by, loans for electric (including renewable electric energy) or telecommunications facilities by lenders organized as cooperatives to borrowers that have received or are eligible to receive loans under the Rural Electrification Act of 1936 ("REA").
+The Power & Utilities, Broadband Infrastructure, and Renewable Energy segments are within our Infrastructure Finance line of business through the provision in Farmer Mac's charter that authorizes the purchase of, and guarantee of securities backed by, loans for electric (including renewable electric energy) or telecommunications facilities by lenders organized as cooperatives to borrowers that have received or are eligible to receive loans under the Rural Electrification Act of 1936 ("REA").
 The REA is administered by the Rural Utilities Service ("RUS"), an agency of the USDA.
-Farmer Mac refers to eligible loans made to an electric distribution facility, an electric generation and transmission facility, or a telecommunications facility as "Rural Utilities loans" and refers to eligible loans made to renewable electric energy facilities as "Renewable Energy loans."